hrgarber/wagyu_mcp_hackathon/README.md

 # Wagyu Sports API

-Python client for sports betting data, providing access to The Odds API v4 and other sports data sources.
+The Wagyu Sports API client for sports betting data, providing access to The Odds API v4 and other sports data sources.

 ```mermaid
 graph LR